Updated: 25-07-2025 at 3:30 PM

 The Court determined that digital accessibility forms a core element in Article 21’s protection of life and liberty rights under the Constitution.
 The state needs to guarantee digital service accessibility for every person according to Article 21 of the Constitution, including populations who are vulnerable or face marginalisation.

-The Supreme Court established a sequence of commands which expanded digital KYC accessibility for all users.
+The Supreme Court established a sequence of commands which would help people in exercising their digital access fundamental right.

 Reserve Bank of India (RBI), along with other regulatory bodies, is mandated to change existing KYC guidelines through modifications of identity verification procedures, which exclude conventional facial recognition and eye-blinking methods.